diezmiguel/cendyn/README.md

 4. run "php artisan server"
 5. go to your browser and access via "http://localhost:8000"

+FYI: For this project I have commited the ".env" because I added some variables there.
+In a real world the .env would be created based on the environment being used.
 ## BONUS ITEMS
 I have done some unit tests that can be ran following the steps below:
 1. Got your command line(in the root of the project) then type the following command: ./vendor/bin/phpunit tests/Unit --testdox